cs4372/ios-study-guide/interview-prep/interview-questions.md

 - `Downside` is that Reusing cells can result in incorrect content display, performance overhead (if cells are highly customized / reuse pool becomes excessively large)

 ## Design patterns
+Questions about design patterns, code architectures, and other programming approaches.

 #### What is delegation?
 - Design pattern that hands off / delegates some of its responsibilities to an instance of another class to perform some tasks, while the first class retains control over the process